MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

 ## Prerequisites

-- Access to the Fabric **premium workspace** where your eventstream is located with **Contributor** or higher permissions.
+- Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.
-- If you already have an Activator you want to use, access to the **premium workspace** where your Activator is located with **Contributor** or higher permissions.
+- If you already have an Activator you want to use, access to the workspace where your Activator is located with Contributor or higher permissions.

 [!INCLUDE [sources-destinations-note](./includes/sources-destinations-note.md)]